sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-07-28-maven-jmeter.md

 ![final](/images/jmeter-maven/test-case.JPG)

-##### Keep All configuration as property
+### Keep All configuration as property
 - To have dynamic behavior, I am keeping all variable as property in **user define variables**.
 These are jmeter properties, we can inject this way using maven.

 ![jmeter-test-info](/images/jmeter-maven/test-case-udv.JPG)

-##### Thread Group configuration
+### Thread Group configuration
 - To get the target RPM i am using 20threads in infinite loop with 2min(120s) duration.
 This will stop test after 2min.

 ![thread-test](/images/jmeter-maven/test-case-thread-config.JPG)

-Note : We will see some socket exception for time limit, for this test, please ignore this.
-In real test , use some bigger time.
+**Note** : We will see some socket exception for time limit, for this example, please ignore this.

 ##### [Test Jmx](https://github.com/sarkershantonu/jmeter-novice-to-advance/blob/master/jmeter-maven-examples/jmeter-with-basic-report/src/test/jmeter/BDJOBS.jmx)